• Skip to main content

 What Are Lemon Bars?

-Super tender shortbread crust topped off with a delicate tart and tangy lemon curd then sprinkled with way too much powdered sugar.
+Lemon bars are super tender buttery shortbread crust topped off with a delicate tart and tangy lemon curd then sprinkled with way too much powdered sugar.

 The lemon curd filling is thick and the buttery shortbread crust crumbly in the very best way.